-We are subject to changes in the legal and regulatory framework related to the environment and climate change concerns in the countries in which we operate.
-Given the continued and increased attention to climate change and the global drive towards low-carbon economies and energy-sources, we expect, and are preparing for, additional policy and regulatory changes designed to reduce greenhouse gas ("GHG") emissions, which we believe will primarily impact our Refining and Petrochemicals segments, as well as having a potential impact on our E&P segment in the event of additional measures driven by the market on a voluntary basis or the imposition of new GHG regulations in the future.
+Given the continued and increased attention to climate change, the global drive towards low-carbon economies and renewable energy-sources and geopolitical tensions, we expect, and are preparing for, additional policy and regulatory changes designed to reduce GHG emissions and diversify the energy mix, which we believe will primarily impact our Energy Solutions and Chemicals business segments, and potentially our E&P business segment in the event of additional measures driven by the market on a voluntary basis or the imposition of new GHG regulations in the future.

-Our Marketing segment is affected by GHG-reduction regulations which encourage low carbon mobility and changes in customer behaviour.
-It is expected that, in the short- and mid-term, our Marketing division will be further affected by more restrictive GHG-reduction regulations focused on vehicle fleets and/or fuel producers and distributors.
+Our Energy Solutions business segment is affected by GHG-reduction regulations which encourage low carbon mobility and changes in customer behaviour.
+It is expected that, in the short- and medium-term, we will be further affected by more restrictive GHG-reduction regulations focused on vehicle fleets and/or fuel producers and distributors.